MarceloDanigno/checkNames/README.md

 - ```only_results or create_table``` Is a boolean constant (0 or 1) that defines if you want to export a table (1) or not (0).
 The table format is values separated by semi-colons.
 - ```table_filename``` is only required if ```only_results or create_table``` is set to 1.
 This specifies the output text file that you want to save the table on.

-An example oF how to use the command is found below:
+An example of how to use the command is found below:

 ```
 python3 checkNames home/myFolder 1 1 home/export/table.txt